info-201a-wi22/final-project-starter-ag4/docs/p01-proposal.md

 ### 2.0 Design Situation

-**1.** The first dataset that we found is the number of subscribers of Spotify premium since Q1 of 2015.
+**1.** The first situation that we found is the number of subscribers of Spotify premium since Q1 of 2015.
 [Number of Spotify premium subscribers worldwide from 1st quarter 2015 to 3rd quarter 2021](https://www.statista.com/statistics/244995/number-of-paying-spotify-subscribers/)
 ![Spotify Premium subscribers over the years](https://github.com/info-201a-wi22/final-project-starter-ag4/blob/main/figures/SpotifyUsers.png "Spotify Premium Users")
   * the human values present is the growth of this industry which may provide people with more opportunities, such as jobs, and also to be able to estimate the reason and the trends for this growth.
 The direct stakeholders are the listeners of Spotify and Spotify themselves.
 The indirect stakeholders are other music digitalization platforms.

-  **3.** The third dataset that we found was the number of sales regarding the music industry.
+  **2.** The second situation that we found was the number of sales regarding the music industry.
 In this dataset, there were 3,008 observations for 5 columns (format(CD, tape, etc.), metric. the years, and the number of records sold.) of the number of sales between 1973 to 2019.

    * the human values from this set is the transgression of music from physical copies of songs such as CDs, Vinyl records, and tapes towards streaming platforms and music digitalization downloads.
 From this, we can draw connections to the genres that were dominant in each era of the different mediums of listening to music, or the favorable mediums of music in each decade.
 The direct stakeholders are listeners of music and those who are responsible for the production of these different sources of music.
 The indirect stakeholders here are people who make music, as they might not know about the progression of how people listen to music.